 How many photos will I receive?

-I don't really sell my photography by "the number of images" so there is no limit, fixed, or guaranteed number of images that you will receive.
+I do not sell my photography by "the number of images", so there is no limit, fixed, or guaranteed number of images that you will receive.
 I do not just click-away at any old thing just so you have more photos, that's not what I offer.
 What I'm trying to achieve are images that capture a moment, that you'd like to have framed, and displayed in your home.
-Generally, you'll receive approximately 25-30 edited images from a one hour beach portrait session, but it depends on the size and demeanor of the group.
+Generally, you'll receive approximately 20-25 edited images from a one hour beach portrait session, but it depends on the size and demeanor of the group.

 How will I receive my photos?